First drive review: 2020 Audi RS Q8 rides a wave of blisteringly fast family SUVs

 The Spanish islands were the virtual bridge between Europe, Africa, and the Americas; a port stop for traders (and slave traders) and pirates.
 The sun clings to the water as the waves roll into the volcanic island, and the sea air wafts past the Spanish colonials painted in muted pastels and terra cotta.

 The RS Q8 is a virtual bridge, too.
-For well-heeled buyers willing to plunk at least $120,000 down for one—even though Audi hasn’t yet said how much it will cost when it arrives next year—the RS Q8 will be a bridge from the automaker’s conservative crossovers to the wild child Audi Sport brand and their hot wagons and hatches.
+For well-heeled buyers willing to plunk at least $113,995 down for one, the RS Q8 will be a bridge from the automaker’s conservative crossovers to the wild child Audi Sport brand and their hot wagons and hatches.
 (By extension, the Lamborghini Urus and Porsche Cayenne, too.)
 If it’s any indication of what Audi expects from the RS Q8, the RS 6 Avant is build-to-order, while the RS Q8 will be ready to go when you are.

 It’s ready to go.
 Oh, hell, is it ready to go.

-Note: Update: This story has been updated to include prices from Audi for the RS Q8, RS6 Avant, and RS7.